-(i) Deductible input tax.
-(6 marks) (ii) VAT payable (or refundable).
-(2 marks) (Total: 20 marks)
+Deductible input tax. (i)

+VAT payable (or refundable). (ii)
-OUESTION THREE

-- Outline five reasons why a country might impose prohibitions and restriction measures on imports.
-(5 marks) (a) - Identify three circumstances when the Commissioner of Domestic Taxes might issue an estimated assessment to a tax (b) (3 marks) payer in your country. - (c) Amina Moraa works for Executive Motors Ltd. as a financial controller.
+Outline five reasons why a country might impose prohibitions and restriction measures on imports. (a)

+- Identify three circumstances when the Commissioner of Domestic Taxes might issue an estimated assessment to a tax (b) (3 marks) payer in your country. - (c) Amina Moraa works for Executive Motors Ltd. as a financial controller.
 She provided the following details relating to her income for the year ended 31 December 2015: - 1.
 Basic salary Sh.120,000 per month (PAYE Sh.32,000 per month). - 2.
 During the year she was provided with a brand new saloon car of 3,000cc rating by the company.
 The car was purchased for Sh.1,800,000 and the company claimed expenditure for maintenance of the car in its books of account. - 3.
 The company has a registered pension scheme for its employees whereby it contributes 15% of each employee's basic salary.
 Amina Moraa contributed 5% of her monthly basic salary towards the scheme. - 4.
 She was enrolled to a medical scheme with Uzima Insurance Ltd. for Sh.480,000 annually.
 The medical scheme catered for senior managers only. - 5.
 She was provided with a fully furnished residential house where the value of furniture amounted to Sh.260,000.
-The market rental value of the house was Sh.45,000 per month.
+The market rental value of the house was \$h.45,000 per month.